 - Secondary schools and adult education programs are excluded.

 To comply with this requirement, the Employment Development Department will ask to see documentary proof of authorization to work of individuals seeking in-person employment-related services from the department prior to providing services.
 For more information about acceptable forms of documentation, review the Attention All Job Seekers brochure.

-A comprehensive list of acceptable documents is available through the United States Citizenship and Immigration Services website.
+A comprehensive list of acceptable list of acceptable identity and authorization to work documents documents is available through United States Citizenship and Immigration Services website.